Positive stereotype: Disadvantages

-When positive stereotypes are expressed or simply believed as true about a group and its members, positive stereotypes can be related to a number negative consequences for targets’ emotional and psychological states, their performance-based behaviors, and others’ judgments of them.
+When positive stereotypes are expressed or simply believed as true about a group and its members, positive stereotypes can be related to a number negative consequences for targets' emotional and psychological states, their performance-based behaviors, and others' judgments of them.
 The ambiguity of positive stereotypes when encountered over time might come to be seen as a form of microaggression.

-Depersonalisation
+Depersonalization

-Because stereotypes communicate beliefs held about a group, being the target of a stereotype can evoke a sense of being depersonalised or being seen only by one's group membership instead of as a unique individual.
-Feeling depersonalised has been found to determine the extent of a person's negative reaction to being the target of a positive stereotype.
+Because stereotypes communicate beliefs held about a group, being the target of a stereotype can evoke a sense of being depersonalized or being seen only by one's group membership instead of as a unique individual.
+Feeling depersonalized has been found to determine the extent of a person's negative reaction to being the target of a positive stereotype.
 For example, women who were told that they had performed well on a math test reported higher levels of anger and greater desire to attack or avoid the male test administrator if when he gave them their positive feedback, he said, "Wow...you did really well for a woman" versus if he simply said, "Wow...you did really well."
 In a set of studies by Siy and Cheryan (2013), women and U.S.-born Asian Americans were made the target of positive stereotypes (e.g., You women are so cooperative, I know all Asians are good at math).
 Both women and Asian-American targets expressed greater dislike and negativity towards the person expressing the stereotype.
 In the study of Asian-Americans, those participants that were the target of positive stereotypes reported feeling greater levels of anger and annoyance than those who were not targets of positive stereotypes.
 The amount of negativity felt and expressed was influenced by the extent that the positive stereotype made the participants feel depersonalised.